 5. Application of the information to the analysis

-The analysis should utilise the metrics that have been identified to answer the following questions:
+The analysis should take into consideration the metrics that have been identified to answer the following questions:

 How do the various restructure options look at ensuring the sustainability of study groups and raising future productivity in extracting the required recommendations and standards faster than the current situation?